GautamDeepak/EMM/EMM_Prac_10.md

 ![Figure 1.
 Reference EVI Northern Australia](Prac10/task.png)

-7. Hit run on the task within tasks bar.
-This will popup a window with the detais that we just defined.
+7. Hit run on the task within the tasks tab.
+This will pop up a window with the details that we just defined.
 Hit run again to start the exporting process.

 ![Figure 1.
 Reference EVI Northern Australia](Prac10/run.png)

 8. Now stay back, relax, and grab a coffee.
 GEE will take few mins to complete the export process.
-After completion, the video will appear to your folder in google drive.
+After completion, the video will appear in your folder on google drive.

 ![Figure 1.
 Reference EVI Northern Australia](Prac10/video.png)

-9. Dont forget to save your precious script.
+9. Don't forget to save your precious script.

 ## 5. Ungraded exercise
-Export a Sentinel-2 false-color composite timeseries from the Gulf of Carpentaria.
-See image below for the location of Gulf of Carpentaria.
+Export a Sentinel-2 false-colour composite timelapse from the Gulf of Carpentaria.
+See the image below for the location of the Gulf of Carpentaria.
 ![Figure 1.
 Reference EVI Northern Australia](Prac10/gulfofcarpentaria.png)
 ## The complete script